bjt-user/Linux/inkscape.md

 `lower selection one step` (<kbd>page down</kbd>)\
 `raise selection one step` (<kbd>page up</kbd>)\
 `raise selection to top` (<kbd>home</kbd>) (seems to be <kbd>pos1</kbd> on german keyboards)

+You can hit <kbd>tab</kbd> to cycle through all objects beginning from the lowest object\
+and then going higher in "levels".

+If you have an object that is hidden behind another object, you can hold <kbd>alt</kbd> and click several times.\
+Then it should cycle through all objects that are behind the upper object.

 If you want to mess with layers:\
 <kbd>ctrl + shift + l</kbd> (or click on the layer button at the left bottom)